SciRooPlot/SciRooPlot/README.md

 ```
 plot <figureGroup> <plotName> <mode>
 ```
-Regular expressions for `<figureGroup>` and `<plotName>` are supported.
+Regular expressions are supported for the options `<figureGroup>` and `<plotName>`.
+This allows to create multiple plots matching the specified pattern in a single request.
-This means you can create multiple plots according to naming patterns.
-For example `plot paperPlots .+` would generate all plots defined within the figure group called `paperPlots` and `plot test "plot[1,2]"` would create `plot1` and `plot2` from the figure group `test`.
-Note that in the second example quotes are needed, since your shell will try to interprete some special characters (in this case `[]`) before they are passed to the plotting app.
+For example `plot paperPlots .+` would generate all plots defined within the figure group called `paperPlots` and `plot thesisFigures 'moneyPlot[1,2]'` creates `moneyPlot1` and `moneyPlot2` from the figure group `thesisFigures`.
+To specify multiple text options one can use `plot analysisQA 'trackProperty_(tight|loose|nominal)CutSetting'`.
+Note that expressions involving special characters (in the previous examples `[]` or `()` and `|`) have to be wrapped in quotes, since otherwise your shell will try to interprete them before they are passed to the plotting app.
-To select only a sub-category within the figure group, use `<figureGroup/some/category>`.
+To select only a sub-category within the figure group, use `<figureGroup/some/category>` (for example `plot myFigureGroup/QAPlots controlObservable`).
 By default, the optional `mode` argument is set to `interactive` and you can leave it out in the command.
 Possible alternatives are: `find`, `pdf`, `eps`, `svg`, `png`, `gif`, `macro`, `file`.